FollowTheProcess/req/README.md

 - [JetBrains Syntax Guide]
 - The [VSCode REST Extension]

-And careful inspection of them reveals a number of discrepencies and inconsistencies between them.
+And careful inspection of them reveals a number of discrepancies and inconsistencies between them.
 As a result, knowing which features/syntax to support for this project was... tricky.
 So this project is a best effort to support the syntax and features that I thought was most reasonable and achievable in a standalone command line tool not built into an IDE.